AdaCore/spark2014/lrm/source/packages.rst

    [Thus, a read always has a side effect and an update is never ineffective.]

 #.
 It follows from the semantics of reading and updating of volatile state that
    such a state does not require initialization for static analysis purposes [Indeed, it is not possible to initialize a volatile input only variable because the SPARK rules forbid it to be updated explicitly] and so volatile states are not the subject of an initialization item in an Initializes aspect (see :ref:`initializes_aspect`).

 #.
 Global and Depends aspects of a subprogram represent the explicit reads and
-   updates performed by a subprogram and the implicit reads and updates described above are not recorded in these aspects.[....]
+   updates performed by a subprogram and the implicit reads and updates described above are not recorded in these aspects.

 .. centered:: **Legality Rules**

+#.
+A volatile input only state shall not be denoted in a Global aspect with a
+   ``mode_selector`` of In_Out or Output.
+Nor shall not be denoted as an ``output`` of a Depends aspect.

+#.
+A volatile output only state shall not be denoted in a Global aspect with a
+   ``mode_selector`` of Input or In_Out.
+Nor shall not be denoted as an ``input`` of a Depends aspect.

 #.
 As a read of a volatile state always has a side-effect a ``global_item`` of a
    function cannot denote a volatile state [which in turn means that a function cannot, directly or indirectly, read a volatile state].